aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/glossarydocument/_index.md

 ---
 title: Document.GlossaryDocument
 second_title: Aspose.Words for .NET API Reference
 description: Gets or sets the glossary document within this document or template.
-A glossary document is a storage for AutoText AutoCorrect and Building Block entries defined in a document.
+A glossary document is a storage for AutoText AutoCorrect and Building Block entries defined in a document in C#
 type: docs
 weight: 170
 url: /net/aspose.words/document/glossarydocument/